ashtonalex/chunkchop/README.md

 ### Required

-- **Gemini API key**: used for analysis (Gemini is always available as a fallback, and currently required for analysis to run).
+- **OpenRouter API key**: used for analysis (Gemini is always available as a fallback).

 ### Optional

-- **OpenRouter API key**: when set, OpenRouter is attempted first; if it fails, ChunkChop falls back to Gemini.
+- **Gemini API key**: when set, OpenRouter is attempted first; if it fails, ChunkChop falls back to Gemini.

 ### Local cache